mosesfinlay/near-tip-button/README.md

 # How to Add a Tip Button to Your Near Dapp
-### This tutorial will show you how to add tipping functionality to your Near Dapp.
+### This tutorial will show you how to add tipping functionality to your decentralized application on Near.

 All the source code for this tutorial can be found on Github: [https://github.com/mosesfinlay/near-tip-button](https://github.com/mosesfinlay/near-tip-button)